 Interior design is the art of enhancing interiors.
 Interior designers take a space and make it more attractive, functional, and safe.

 The job involves many different duties, including space planning and product research, coordinating with project stakeholders (home and business owners, contractors, stores) and establishing timelines, and finally overseeing construction and executing the design.
-Compared to most other jobs for creatives, an interior design career can offer more job stability and higher salary potential.
+Compared to most other jobs for creatives, a career as a career designer can offer more job stability and higher salary potential.

 How Do I Get Started on Becoming an Interior Designer?